 10. When someone raises their voice at you

 For highly sensitive people, words really matter.
-Tone of voice really matters.
-And there’s little worse than knowing someone is mad at you.
-When someone raises their voice at you — especially someone close to you — it can feel like a punch to the gut.
+Tone of voice matters.
+And for them, there’s little worse than knowing someone is mad at them.
+If you’re an HSP, someone raising their voice at you — especially someone close to you — can feel like a punch to the gut.
 Similarly, as a child, you may have cried the moment a parent or teacher scolded you.
-(Or in the classroom, you felt guilty even when the teacher scolded someone else and you had nothing to do with it!)
+(Or in the classroom, you felt guilty when the teacher scolded other students, even though you had nothing to do with the problem!)

-Having to do something quickly — or simply running late to an appointment — can leave you quite anxious and flustered.
-According to Aron, all types of stimulation, including time pressure, affect HSPs more than others.
+Nobody likes rushing around; it makes us sloppy and creates stress.
+But for highly sensitive people, time pressure can cause serious anxiety.
+Having to do something quickly, like checking off a thousand things on a to-do list, or simply running late to an appointment, can leave HSPs quite flustered.
+According to Dr. Aron, all types of stimulation, including time pressure, affect HSPs more.

-12. Saying yes even when you want to say no
+12. Saying yes when you want to say no

 Highly empathetic and aware of the feelings of others, HSPs don’t want to let anyone down.
-They may compromise too easily or say yes to doing someone a favor even if it comes at a cost to them.
+Although this is admirable, sensitive people may fall into the trap of people-pleasing, compromising too quickly, or saying yes to a request even when it comes at a great cost to them.

 13. Even positive changes have their downside

-Change can be hard for anyone, but it’s especially hard for HSPs, who tend to find comfort in routine (routine is far less stimulating than something new).
-So even good changes, like getting a job promotion or dating someone new, can cause them a great deal of stress.
+Change can be hard for anyone, but it can be especially challenging for HSPs who find great comfort in routine (routine is far less stimulating than something new).
+So even good changes, like a job promotion or new relationship, can cause them stress.
 This may confuse their friends and family, who don’t understand why they aren’t riding the “high” of their newfound luck or success.
 But for HSPs, those feelings of excitement can be overstimulating in and of themselves!
-Highly sensitive people tend to need extra time to adjust to changes — even positive ones.
+Highly sensitive people usually need extra time to adjust to changes — even positive ones.